eCommerce SEO Checklist: The Best Practices For 2023

 Keyword Research Checklist

 Finding the right keywords for your product or business is the basis of the digital marketing strategy you'll be conducting.
-Keyword research is there to help you understand how your potential audience looks for the product/service, which keywords they use, and what they expect to see when they finally click.
+Keyword research is there to help you understand how your potential audience looks for the product/service, which keywords they use, what they expect to see when they finally click, how your real-life competitors stand, and who are your competitors in search results.

 What are the keywords you want to target?